 Sisters Home Visitors of Mary is a vibrant multicultural community with a welcoming spirit and a strong evangelization approach.
 We were founded in 1949 with a focus on welcoming newly arriving African-American families in Detroit, Michigan.
 HVM Sisters walked up and down the streets of Detroit knocking on doors to say Welcome Into Our Church Home – We Are One.

 We reach out to people in the context of their lives where they dwell in our neighborhoods, currently in Detroit and in Nigeria.
 We encourage them through respectful conversation and common action to explore goodness, truth and beauty in themselves and in their community.

 In Detroit HVM Sisters minister in city parishes, teach at Sacred Heart Seminary, serve in food pantries and soup kitchens, organize retreats and discussion groups particularly for the marginalized, assist with couples who marry at Blessed Sacrament Cathedral, coach reading to adults and youths, work in adult care facilities, operate a second hand thrift store for neighborhood purchases, and sing in a metropolitan choir.

-In Nigeria the Sisters teach in schools, run a child care center, provide religious education to countless squatter villages and outlying areas, visit as chaplains in hospitals and prisons, and run a women’s empowerment business training program.
+In Nigeria the Sisters teach in schools, run child care centers, provide religious education to countless squatter villages and outlying areas, visit as chaplains in hospitals and prisons, and run a women’s empowerment business training program.
 In the city of Gwagwalada the Sisters have established a pastoral institute to form men and women as parish faith leaders.
 Twenty-five Nigerian women have become Sisters Home Visitors of Mary since two Detroit HVM Sisters planted the seed of our congregation in Nigeria fifteen years ago.

 Sisters, Home Visitors of Mary with Cardinal John Onoiyekan, Archbishop of Abuja, Nigeria